 Category: #CTUstrike, Chicago

-About Dwana: Dwana authors a few blogs, is a full-time officer of the court and mom to two boys and the dog.
+About Dwana: Dwana authors a few blogs, is a full-time officer of the court and mom to two wonderful young men and two dogs.

-You can find her rants, advice for healthy living and Chicago tips at: "Healthier, Happier, You!", Chicagonista.com, TheChicagoMoms.com & SocialRevUp.com View author profile.
+You can find her rants, advice for healthy living and Chicago tips at: "Healthier, Happier, You!", Chicagonista.com, TheChicagoMoms.com & ChicagonistaLIVE.com View author profile.